Mirtia/AOC-2023/aoc2023/day02/README.md

-# CMake C++20 Modules demonstrated on Advent of Code 2015, Day Demo
+# CMake C++20 Modules demonstrated on Advent of Code 2015, Day 1

 The example contains three modules: